scottcolfer/scottcolfer.github.io/_posts/product-leadership.md

 # Leadership, generally

+Manzoni speach on leadership
+Government is 800 years old and has never been designed.
+It is often more challenging than the work we are doing.
+Management 3.0:
+2.0 is memes, e.g. delivery is the strategy - this is not good enough, needs same sophistication as our development teams

 Complex Adaptive System
 Mission Command

+AVOID MEME LEADERSHIP

 Agile at scale.
 Agile at scale literally means working with agility, at scale.
 Don't get seduced by less, safe, etc. They may be useful down the line but there's years of work needed in the leadership space to get to a space where you know enough to decide that one of these frameworks fits your organisation.
 MOJ Digital tried scrum of scums years ago.
 Didn't work and was quietly abandoned.
 Agile leadership is achieved through mission control.